 To Her Credit offers targeted advice about personal finance based on unique challenges faced by women.
 It is authored by women with different financial backgrounds, dedicated to encouraging empowerment through financial literacy.

-A study conducted by the Girl Scout Research Institute found that only 51% of girls ages eight to 17 feel confident making financial decisions, and as few as 12% stated they are “very confident.”
+In line with this thinking, a study conducted by the Girl Scout Research Institute found that only 51% of girls ages eight to 17 feel confident making financial decisions, and as few as 12% stated they are “very confident.”

-By starting the money conversation with your daughter early on – such as providing educational information and hands-on learning opportunities with money – you can help foster a healthy relationship between your daughter and her finances that will extend into adulthood.
+By starting the money conversation with your daughter early on – such as providing educational information and hands-on learning opportunities with money – you can help foster a healthy relationship between your daughter and her finances that can extend into adulthood.

 “Making sure your daughters understand key financial concepts at a young age is a fantastic way to set them up for the future and is, I would argue, one of the most important lessons a parent can teach,” says Anna Barker, personal finance expert and founder of LogicalDollar.

 A 2017 global study by UN Women and the World Bank found women have a higher likelihood of being impoverished compared to men between the ages of 20 and 34.
 Further, a 2019 report found women have a 48% global labor force participation rate (meaning employment) compared to 75% of men.

 The economic gender divide doesn’t stop there.
 Though access to services like bank accounts and credit cards is important for anyone no matter their gender, the issue has proved more pressing for women across the globe.

 The most recent Global Findex Database report found that 72% of men have an account at a financial institution (such as a bank) compared to 65% of women.
 The same report found that in developing economies, men are more likely to save money at a financial institution than women.